stevekochscience/sqlschool/_posts/2014-02-05-inner-joins.markdown

 If you want to keep the rows that aren't matched, you'll need to use an Outer Join.

+###A Practical Example
+[Benn Stancil] used this data to put together [a post for the Mode blog](http://blog.modeanalytics.com/where-football-players-call-home/).
+You can find the reports he used to build this data here:

+* report 1
+* report 2

+A reader responded with an improved heat map, so make sure to [check out the follow-up post](http://blog.modeanalytics.com/sports-hometown-update/).

-Check out the next lesson: [Outer Joins](/intermediate/outer-joins.html)
+When you're ready, move on to the next lesson: [Outer Joins](/intermediate/outer-joins.html)